ModulePal/modulepal/backend/README.md

 ## Backend

 This directory contains the source code for the backend of ModulePal.
+We assume you are comfortable with the technologies used by the project.

 ### Tech stack